kadamandersson/kadamandersson.github.io/index.md

 ### Master students

 - **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** will work on optimal transport for fast evaluation of target tracking algorithms.
-Jointly supervised with [Axel Ringh](https://sites.google.com/view/axelringh/home) at Chalmers.
+Jointly supervised with Per Ljung at Saab and [Axel Ringh](https://sites.google.com/view/axelringh/home) at Chalmers.
 - **Emma Jansson** is working on statistics for SDE in a sea clutter context.
 Jointly supervised with [Alexander Lindmaa](https://scholar.google.com/citations?user=4lrP9yoAAAAJ&hl=en) at Saab.

 ### Previous master thesis students